Christmas in Las Vegas

 Holiday Lights at Ethel M. Chocolate Factory

 It’s a bit of a drive (about 20 min or so from The Strip), although the impressive light display at Ethel M. Chocolate Factory in Henderson is well worth the detour off The Strip.
-Not only is this wonderful holiday activity completely free, visiting also gives you the unique opportunity to explore a local attraction in a quiet and less touristy setting.
+Not only is this wonderful holiday activity completely free (Update – admission is now a $1 as of 2022 but goes towards a local food bank), visiting also gives you the unique opportunity to explore a local attraction in a quiet and less touristy setting.
 Every once in a while, a welcome break from the crazy Strip is in order!
-Although it is hard to leave all the Strip’s excitement, it can also get quite exhausting after just a day!
+Although it is hard to leave all The Strip’s excitement, it can also get quite exhausting after just a day!

 The cactus garden is gorgeous: a unique holiday display that you will not find anywhere else in the country really.
-You will be grabbing at your camera the entire time.
 While you are here you can also test out some chocolate, take a self guided tour of the factory (if you time your visit right, you will get to see chocolate being made right before your eyes!), and even reserve a seat for a tasting room experience (must reserve beforehand online).
 Visiting Ethel M around the holidays is one of the best free things to do in the Vegas area, so do yourself a favor and take the time to experience this wonderfully unique holiday experience on your Christmas/New Year’s visit.

 Winter Parq at the Linq Promenade

 Winter Parq at the Linq Promenade is a festive month long celebration featuring nightly snowfall, a High Roller light show, and a free holiday themed show.
-The festival runs from Nov 25-Dec 30th.
-The Linq Promenade is one of many dining, shopping, & entertainment complexes along the Strip.
-There are more than 40 shops and restaurants to explore, and of course, if you want to spend a few bucks you can enjoy fabulous views of The Strip via the High Roller, which at 550 feet, stands as the world’s tallest observation wheel.
+The Linq Promenade is one of many dining, shopping, & entertainment complexes along The Strip.
+There are more than 40 shops and restaurants to explore.
+And of course, if you want to spend a few bucks you can enjoy fabulous views of The Strip via the High Roller.
+At 550 feet, it stands as the world’s tallest observation wheel.
 The Promenade is one of the best areas to stroll around as it is less stuffy than the indoor malls & it is not overly congested.
 The 30 foot tall Christmas tree & various festivities make it even more of an attractive choice this winter season.

 The Venetian & Palazzo holiday displays